|Dates / Deadlines:|

 |Language experience required:||No||Areas of Study:||Arts & Sciences|

-Belize is a small country in Central America where English is the official language, spoken by most people in a Creole dialect.
-Belize's ethnically diverse population includes Mayans, Garifunas, Creoles, Mestizos, and refugees from neighboring countries living together without much ethnic tension.
+Belize is a small country in Central America where English is the official language.
+Belize's ethnically diverse population includes Mayans, Garifunas, Creoles, Hispanics of European descent, and Mestizos, all living together without much ethnic tension.
 There are also small groups of Mennonites who still speak an old form of German, as well as Chinese and Indians.
-Although Belize was "discovered" a few years ago as a tourism destination, the tourism industry is still not highly developed and one can still travel throughout Belize without enduring resorts catering to the beach crowd, except on Ambergris Caye, the largest caye on the barrier reef.
-Considering the small land area of Belize, there is a surprising diversity of ecosystems: wetlands, riparian, coastal, and montane, that have not been impacted by humans to the degree that natural areas have been affected in other Central American countries.
-The barrier reef off the coast of Belize is spectacular where marine ecosystems remain largely undisturbed and where one can still observe ocean mammals, manatees and dolphins by boating from one caye to another.
+Although Belize was "discovered" a few years ago as a tourism destination, the tourism industry is still not highly developed and one can still travel throughout Belize without enduring resorts catering to the beach crowd, except on Ambergris Caye, the largest caye (island) on the barrier reef.
+Considering the small land area of Belize, there is a surprising diversity of ecosystems: wetlands, savannahs, and both lowland and montane wet and dry forests, that have not been impacted by humans to the degree that natural areas have been affected in other Central American countries.
+The barrier reef off the coast of Belize is second only to the Great Barrier Reef in Australia in size and diversity, and Belize’s marine ecosystems remain largely undisturbed.

-BFREE - students explore a diverse range of terrestrial habitats on this inland terrestrial facility including wet, montane, coniferous, mangrove and seasonally flooding forests, montane heath, tropical savanna, streams and rivers.
+Belize Foundation for Research and Environmental Education (BFREE) - students explore a diverse range of terrestrial habitats on this inland terrestrial facility including wet lowland and montane forest, tropical savanna, streams and rivers.
 Participants investigate how biological as well as human factors have contributed to the development of these diverse ecosystems, as well as study some of the many biotic interactions unique to the tropics.

 WMU credit will be awarded for BIOS 4560 (3 credits) upon successful completion of the program.
 Students are urged to work closely with the appropriate academic advisor(s) to determine how these credits will be counted towards their degree.

-The cost of the program includes tuition, accommodation, local transportation, most meals, health insurance, park entrance fees, ground transportation in Belize, and excursions.
-Not included: airfare, airport tax in Belize, passport fees, books and course materials, and personal expenses, including tips.
+The WMU program fee includes tuition, accommodation, local transportation, meals, health insurance, park entrance fees, ground transportation in Belize, and excursions.
+Not included: airfare, exit airport tax in Belize ($40), passport, equipment, course materials, and personal expenses, including tips.
+Cost of equipment (approximately $200) is included under miscellaneous expenses in the program budget.

-Students applying for this program may be eligible for the Haenicke Institute for Global Education Study Abroad scholarship.
+Students applying for this program may be eligible for the Haenicke Institute for Global Education Study Abroad Scholarship.
+Apply online for this scholarship.

 Students eligible for federal or state financial aid may use their awards for studying abroad.
 After a student has been accepted to the program, he/she must complete required paperwork with WMU Financial Aid to apply financial aid to the program costs.
 It is the student's responsibility to complete the paperwork prior to departure and to maintain compliance with financial aid regulations while studying abroad (i.e., remain enrolled full-time).
 Non-WMU students must apply for financial aid through their home university.